Girivihar – Shatrunjaya Hills, Palitana

 Bhavnagar Airport is about 60 km from Shatrunjaya Taleti.

-There are a number of Jain Dharamshala in Palitana and near the Taleti.
-To book rooms and know more click on the link below –
+There are several Jain Dharamshala in Palitana and near the Taleti.
+To book rooms and learn more, click on the link below:

 Distances from Palitana